katsuhisamaruyama/ChangeMacroRecorder/README.md

 ### Receiving change macros

-You code can receive recorded change macros that are sent from ChangeMacroRecorder to create a class implementing two abstract methods of `IMacroListener`.
+Your code can receive recorded change macros that are sent from ChangeMacroRecorder to create a class implementing two abstract methods of `IMacroListener`.

     package org.jtool.macrorecorder.recorder;